Saturday, December 21, 2024

 Many prisoners are waiting

 21-year-old archeology student from Cherkasy Igor Ts., also convicted of drug trafficking, is in no hurry to follow Vitaly’s example.
-“There are certain concerns,” he admits in a conversation with DW. – I would like to understand more about the conditions and what will happen next.
-See what will happen with the first wave of mobilization, and make decisions based on this experience.”
+“There are certain concerns,” he admits in a conversation with DW. — I would like to understand more about the conditions and what will happen next.
+See what will happen with the first wave of mobilization, and then make decisions based on this experience.”
 True, the man’s sentence was shorter - he was caught in petty drug trafficking and was given a little more than three years.
 In the colony, he works in the production of “dragon teeth” - concrete obstacles for defense lines - and thus hopes to earn the right to early release in a year.

 Many convicts have taken a similar wait-and-see attitude due to the rather uncertain conditions of their future service, Oleg Tsvily, the head of the human rights organization “Defense of Prisoners of Ukraine,” shares collected feedback with DW.
 He spent two years lobbying to allow prisoners to join the military, but is now frustrated by the details of the law, which he believes was passed in haste.
 “Prisoners in a colony are like spiders in a jar.
 And they will most likely transfer all their conflicts, subcultural hierarchy and mutual hostility into these isolated special forces,” the human rights activist predicts.